germangar/whook/README.md

 ]<br>

-You have to fill your API key and SECRET key information in the accounts.json file.
+You have to fill your API key and SECRET key information in the accounts.json file.<br>
-The ACCOUNT_ID filed is the name you give to the account.
-To be included in the alert message to identity it.
+The ACCOUNT_ID field is the name you give to the account.
+It's to be included in the alert message to identify the account.<br>
-The EXCHANGE file is self explanatory.
-Only kucoinfutures is supported atm.
+The EXCHANGE field is self explanatory.
+Only kucoinfutures is supported atm.<br>
-The password field is required by Kucoin but other exchanges may or may not use it.
+The password field is required by Kucoin but other exchanges may or may not use it.<br>

 The code allows to configure a Binance spot account, but it is not supported yet.
 It will bug out if you try to use it.